kennethd/pms-docker/fado.md

 CONTAINER ID   IMAGE                COMMAND          CREATED        STATUS                  PORTS     NAMES 1e0f25d31684   plexinc/pms-docker   "/init"          16 hours ago   Up 16 hours (healthy)             plex
 ```
+etc...

 # useful commands
 A reference of mostly CLI tools useful for maintinaing the digital library

-## ripping non-encrypted dvds
+## ripping dvds
-Really, it is as simple as `cat`-ting the `.VOB` files together and converting
+If the DVD is not encrypted, it is as simple as `cat`-ting the `.VOB` files
-to another format, start by mounting the DVD as a filesystem:
+together and converting to another format, start by mounting the DVD as a filesystem:
 ```
 kenneth@fado /mnt/seagate/dvd/Home Movies $ sudo mkdir -p /mnt/cddvdw
 kenneth@fado /mnt/seagate/dvd/Home Movies $ sudo mount -o ro /dev/sr0 /mnt/cddvdw/